threema-ch/threema-ios/README.md

 ## <a name="contributions"></a>Contributions

-For the time being, we do not accept contributions via GitHub.
-If you want to make a contribution, first make sure that you have signed the [CLA](https://threema.ch/open-source/cla/).
-You can then submit patches over email by following the instructions at [threema.ch/open-source/contributions/](https://threema.ch/open-source/contributions/).
+We accept GitHub pull requests.
+Please refer to <https://threema.ch/open-source/contributions> for more information on how to contribute.

 ## <a name="license"></a>License

 Threema for iOS is licensed under the GNU Affero General Public License v3.

-    Copyright (c) 2012-2020 Threema GmbH
+    Copyright (c) 2012-2021 Threema GmbH

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3,